krupuk1/nextjs-geist-starter/realtime-google-sheet-table/README.md

 # Realtime Google Sheet Table WordPress Plugin

-A WordPress plugin that displays data from Google Sheets in a beautiful, responsive table format with real-time updates.
+A WordPress plugin that displays data from Google Sheets in a beautiful, responsive table format with true real-time synchronization.
+When data is added or modified in the Google Sheet, the table automatically updates without reloading the page.

 ## Features

-- Real-time data synchronization with Google Sheets
+- True real-time synchronization with Google Sheets
+- Automatic updates when new data is added
-- Responsive table design
+- Responsive and modern table design
-- Configurable refresh interval
+- Smooth animations for new data
 - Easy to use shortcode
 - Modern and clean interface
 - Error handling and loading states